-The certificate is effective for 4 years and the filing fee is $40.00.
-Certified copies cost $10.00 each and filing a change or discontinuance costs $20.00.
+The certificate is valid for 4 years and the filing fee is $40.00.
+Certified copies of the certificate cost an additional $10.00.

 Business certificates allow consumers to identify and locate the proprietor of a business.
 The filing of a DBA certificate also serves as notice that the filer claims the exclusive use of the name contained in the certificate.